eformat/port-networkpolicy-controller/README.md

-# Namespace NetworkPolicy Metacontroller controller
+# Port/Protocol NetworkPolicy Metacontroller controller

-Networkpolicy applied based on Namespace annotations
+Networkpolicy applied based on Service annotations - microsegmentation

 annotation example (these go on a service object):